13588112254/littlefs/DESIGN.md

 be full.
 As the metadata pair approaches fullness the frequency of compactions grows very rapidly.

-Looking at the problem generically, consider a log with `x` bytes for each entry, `d` dynamic entries (entries that are outdated during garbage collection), and `s` static entries (entries that need to be copied during garbage collection).
+Looking at the problem generically, consider a log with `n` bytes for each entry, `d` dynamic entries (entries that are outdated during garbage collection), and `s` static entries (entries that need to be copied during garbage collection).
 If we look at the amortized runtime complexity of updating